 Cat and dog pet insurance is the most widely available pet insurance and there are numerous providers that offer cover for your dog or cat.
 If you are looking to insure your horse, small mammal or exotic pet you will typically need to visit a specialist provider.
-The easiest way to find the cheapest pet insurance deal is to look on a comparison website.
+The easiest way to find a pet insurance deal is to look on a comparison website.
 Comparison websites are the quickest and easiest way to insure your dog or cat as they search the market for the best deal for your pet.
-It is important to remember that comparison sites do not generally search the whole market so they may not necessarily offer you the cheapest deal available.
+It is important to remember, however, that comparison sites do not generally search the whole market so they may not necessarily offer you the cheapest deal available.
+Sometimes it can be cheaper to visit the provider directly so it is best to shop around to see if you can get a better deal elsewhere.
 Pet insurance for small animals, exotic animals and horses is more niche and you will need to visit a provider that specialises in the animal you wish to insure.

 Alternatives to pet insurance

 An alternative to pet insurance is saving a regular monthly amount in a savings account to cover the cost of an expensive vet bill should your pet fall ill or become injured.
 You would need to ensure that you are disciplined with your regular saving and only use these savings for emergency treatment and not routine care.
 If you decide to self insure you need to be prepared that you may not have saved enough money to cover the cost of your bill which may total thousands of pounds.